Saturday, May 06, 2006

 And sometimes I like:

-A couple weeks ago I did glance through a premiere issue of a Christian woman's magazine.... hmmm...
+A couple weeks ago I did glance through a premiere issue of a Christian woman's magazine.
+Hmm.
 I was going to remember the title-- and well, of course, I forgot it already... (**Thanks, Laura!** Yes, it was called Lily.)
 I thought it was done quite well.

-I like any magazine which inspires me to live my life better and do all my jobs better, too.
-I love it when a magazine becomes like a textbook for me to study from and become more skilled at all that I do.
+I like any magazine which inspires me to live my life better and do all my jobs with excellence, also.
+I love it when a magazine becomes like a textbook for me so I'll become more skilled at what I do.
 And well, currently, Mary Jane's Farm does that best.

-Speaking of which, I'm off to spend more time in the Mary Jane world of farms and aprons and embroidered pillowcases and home-baked apple pies...
+Speaking of which, I'm off to spend more time in the Mary Jane world of farms, aprons and embroidered pillowcases and home-baked apple pies.